netdata/learn/docs/cloud/spaces.md

 encompassing Space for your entire team and separate them by War Rooms, or use different Spaces for teams monitoring discrete parts of your infrastructure.

+If you have been invited to Netdata Cloud by another user by default you will able to see this space.
+If you are a new user the first space is already created.

 The other consideration for the number of Spaces you use to organize your Netdata Cloud experience is the size and complexity of your organization.

-For startups, small-mid-size businesses, or focused independent teams, we recommend sticking to a single Space so that you can keep all your nodes and their respective metrics in one place.
+For small team and infrastructures we recommend sticking to a single Space so that you can keep all your nodes and their respective metrics in one place.
 You can then use multiple [War Rooms](/docs/cloud/war-rooms) to further organize your infrastructure monitoring.

 Enterprises may want to create multiple Spaces for each of their larger teams, particularly if those teams have different responsibilities or parts of the overall infrastructure to monitor.
 For example, you might have one SRE team